What does ADA/WCAG compliance imply for your business? - Ajackus

 Over time, there have been many versions of this act.
 As a result of digitization, we can see the inclusion of WCAG in the Americans with Disabilities Act.
 It is the benchmark for website accessibility.

-But what exactly comes under ADA and WCAG?
-Let’s begin with the terms for our better understanding.
+But what exactly comes under ADA compliance and WCAG compliance?
+Let’s begin with the terms for a better understanding.

 The Americans with Disabilities Act or ADA is often connected with the physical accommodations that businesses should make for people with disabilities.
 These facilities normally incorporate, for instance, wheelchair availability and the utilization of Braille for clients who are visually impaired.
 Be that as it may, the ADA also stretches out to the advanced domain.

-ADA requires a serve following of the accessibility rules without any specific directions or guidelines.
+ADA requires a strict following of the accessibility rules without any specific directions or guidelines.
 Hence, WCAG.
 Moreover, since there is a surge in digital content WCAG is what we should look into.

-These guidelines started with WCAG 2.0 version that included 4 main principles and 12 criteria.
-This was a broad and nitty-gritty record that contained countless principles, rules, clarifications, and guidelines to these clarifications.
-Going further, version 2.1 extended with 17 criteria that focused mainly on tablet and mobile interactions.
+These guidelines started with the WCAG 2.0 version that included 4 main principles and 12 criteria.
+This was a broad and nitty-gritty record that contained countless principles, rules, clarifications, and guidelines for these clarifications.
+Further, version 2.1 extended with 17 criteria that focused mainly on tablet and mobile interactions.
 It showed proper guidelines but not for all users with disabilities.
-Its focus was on making websites accessible for low vision and cognitive incapacities.
+Its focus was on making websites accessible for people with low vision and cognitive incapacities.

-Why do you make your website accessible?
+Why should I make my website accessible?
 What is in it for my business?
-These are the questions that often come up without a clear answer.
-So allow us to simplify it:
+These are the questions that might come up in your mind without a clear answer.
+So let’s simplify them.
+Here are the benefits of being ADA and WCAG Compliant:

 • Provide equal opportunities to everyone